shainahk/Group-J-Project/ProjectProposal.md

   Create a Multiple Regression model using scikit-learn in Python to predict the selling price of a vehicle based on make, body and mileage.
 Scikit-learn is an open source data analysis library that includes key    concepts such as classification, regression, and clustering.

-### 3. Relationship Between Condition and Mileage and Estimated Price
+### 3. Relationship Between Condition and Mileage and Market Value

-  Demonstrate the relation of condition and mileage, and estimated price.
+  Demonstrate the relation of condition and mileage, and market value.

 ### 4. Statistics By State